Dell iDRAC Monitoring

 Fan Monitoring

-With the Fan Monitoring script you will be able to fetch and monitor the following data:
+With the Fan Monitoring driver you will be able to fetch and monitor the following data:

 Most common values on which you might want setup an alert are: